To report a public health emergency after Tribal business hours, on weekends or holidays, call: 828-359-6180

 All EBCI Tribal Employees receive 15 minutes of administrative leave daily for physical activity (with supervisor's approval).
 Check out this 30 sec video clip to see the great opportunity for fitness in Cherokee!

 WEEKLY FITNESS CLASSES Fitness Classes are FREE and open to everyone!
 All classes are at the Ginger Lynn Welch Community Room.
 For more info contact Robin Callahan at 828-359-6785 or by email.
-April Class Schedule.
+No classes in June due to summer camp.

 CHEROKEE STRONG 16-week classes to provide support for making healthy lifestyle changes: nutrition, physical activity, goal setting and stress management.
 At Ginger Lynn Welch Complex and at Snowbird Rec Complex.
 Requirement: at risk for developing Type 2 diabetes or pre-diabetes.
 Call the main number for information on program schedules.